 So, even in his own times, Iqbal was not the only one who suggested such an organization.
 His community, the Muslims of the Indian sub-continent, had practically set up this type of organization in 1906 (a point to which we will return soon).
 The American management scientist Follett had offered the same concept by the name of “group organization” in her groundbreaking work, The New State, in 1918.
 In India, C. R. Das had tried to implement the idea from the platform of the Indian National Congress from 1922 till his untimely death in 1925.

-Since the Muslims of the Indian sub-continent had started to organize themselves around the principle of consensus since the beginning of their Renaissance (as mentioned in “the first post”), it was only natural that the first political organization which they formed in December 1906 was consistent with this principle.
+Since the Muslims of the Indian sub-continent had started to organize themselves around the principle of consensus since the beginning of their Renaissance (as mentioned in “the second post”), it was only natural that the first political organization which they formed in December 1906 was consistent with this principle.
 It was the All-India Muslim League.

 Before proceeding further, I would like to clarify that the parties called “Muslim League” today might or might not have descended from the original one.
 Whatever is being said about the “Muslim League” here is strictly about the original organization, and need not be applied to its present-day namesakes.